StashK/Unspecialized-OT-Attacker/README.md

 # CyberThug
-This repository contains the raw data used in the submitted paper "The Cyber Thug - Succesfully Attacking Operational Technology Without Specialized Knowledge".
+This repository contains the raw data used in the submitted paper "Attacking Operational Technology Without Specialized Knowledge: The Unspecialized OT Threat Actor Profile".

 # Files